ocaml-community/awesome-ocaml/README.md

 - [Purely Functional Data Structures](https://www.amazon.co.uk/Purely-Functional-Structures-Chris-Okasaki/dp/0521631246/ref=sr_1_1?ie=UTF8&qid=1406279836&sr=8-1&keywords=functional+data+structures) - This is the first or only book focus on various data structures in FP world.
 A must-read one.
 - [OCaml for Scientists](http://www.ffconsultancy.com/products/ocaml_for_scientists/) - by Jon Harrop.
 - [Functional Programming in OCaml: A Principled Approach](http://www.cs.cornell.edu/courses/cs3110/2018fa/textbook/) - Textbook for CS 3110 Data Structures and Functional Programming, Cornell University.
+- [Programming Language Examples Alike Cookbook](http://pleac.sourceforge.net/pleac_ocaml/index.html) - The OCaml section of the book is a free reference for solving common programming problems using OCaml.

 ## Code Analysis and Linters